zephirefaith/courage/it_s_her.md

 Alone
 No one waits at home
 For her to get back
-She does have lovers
-But never known
+And lovers, she has never known
 A detached observer
 A hypnotist and a savior
 A merciless seductress
 A cruel master
 She's the reason for my Stockholm
-Still, I love the sweet, deep
+Still, I love the
+Sweet, deep
 Sadness of her face
 I beg her to stay
-Every time
+every time
 A laugh like windchimes,
 A movement of grace
 The first light of dawn hits
-And I find I am watching
+I am looking upon
 Her
-Walking away, aching, empty…
+Walking away…